11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 -

 Choose a Tuesday during Shukla Paksha.
-Tuesday is Hanuman's primary day.
-Morning is traditional — ideally during Mangal Hora or at sunrise.
+Morning is traditional, ideally during Mangal Hora or at sunrise.

 -

 Bathe and wear clean clothing.
-Saffron or red clothing is ideal (Hanuman's colours).
-White is acceptable.
+Saffron or red clothing is ideal.
+White is fine.

 -